C3-PRO/c3-pro-android-framework/README.md

 ### DataQueue

 This module provides a FHIR server implementation used to move FHIR resources, created on device, to a FHIR server, without the need for user interaction nor -confirmation.
+An EncryptedDataQueue is available to send jsonObjects containing encrypted FHIR resources to a special C3-PRO server.

 ### GoogleFit